-To students: I am constantly looking for motivated Ph.D. and master students to work with me on research.
-Please feel free to reach out with your CV if you are interested.
+To students: I am recruiting motivated Ph.D. and master students with financial support available.
+You are most welcome to reach out with your CV if you are interested.

 I am an assistant professor and a Ripple Fellow in the Department of Computer and Information Science at the University of Oregon.
 I used to work as a member of technical staff at Nokia Bell Labs in Dublin, Ireland and also as a researcher at IBM Research in Beijing, China.
 I received the Ph.D.
 (Dr. rer. nat.) degree in computer science (Informatik) from the University of Göttingen (Georg-August-Universität Göttingen), Germany.

 I am a recipient of the NSF CAREER Award.
 I also received the IEEE LANMAN Best Paper Award in 2013, the Alcatel-Lucent Bell Labs UK and Ireland Recognition Award in 2016, the IEEE CNS Best Paper Award in 2019, and the Ripple Faculty Fellowship in 2020.
-I have been on the technical program committees of many conferences, including INFOCOM (as a Distinguished Member), MOBIHOC, ICDCS, and IWQoS.
-I have also served as the program chair of multiple workshops, including the IEEE Global Internet Symposium, in conjunction with INFOCOM and ICDCS and as a guest editor of JSAC.
+I have been on the technical program committees of many conferences, including INFOCOM (as a distinguished member), MOBIHOC, ICDCS, WWW, and IWQoS.
+I have also served as the program chair of the IEEE Global Internet Symposium and several workshops in conjunction with INFOCOM and ICDCS and as a guest editor of JSAC.